LENS REPLACEMENT SURGERY BIRMINGHAM

 The choice of lenses is bewildering & one type of lens isn’t better than another.
 So we get to know you, your needs & your eyes.
 At your Birmingham clinic consultation we will scan & capture images of your eyes then make a lens replacement recommendation that’s tailored to your vision correction specifically.

-If you aren’t squeamish, then read on!
-The good news is that the procedure is quick & you don’t see what happens.
-You will feel water washing your eye & see lights & shapes.
 Maria was VERY nervous about having lens exchange treatment.
-Afterwards she painted this picture of what she saw during lens exchange treatment of her left & right eyes, says it wasn’t painful at all, she hasn’t worn glasses since her lens exchange surgery & wishes she had done it years ago.
+She painted this picture of what she saw during lens exchange treatment of her left & right eyes, says it wasn’t painful at all, she hasn’t worn glasses since her lens exchange surgery & wishes she had done it years ago.

 The benefits of lens replacement surgery